 Now, The Company level data helps you understand your Go-To-Market motion.
 This data affects your Ideal Customer Profile and ensures you have aligned customer arrangements.

 Data gives you a complete idea where you know where you stand, what mistakes have you made, and how far you are from your goal.

-Why you need a data driven way
+Why you need a data-driven customer success?

-A Customer Success Platform works the data driven way.
+A Customer Success Platform works the data-driven way.
 It analyzes all of the data compiled by the different components of your product and sums them into a usable format.

 Customer Success platforms helps you onboard, retain and upsell your accounts.Some of this would be never possible with just your basic product analytics tool.

-How can CustomerSuccessBox help
+How can CustomerSuccessBox help?

 Customer Journey comprises various touchpoints.
 And at every touchpoint, the user is interacting with your product.
 And this is a crucial moment.
 You need to be there to help them through each touchpoint.
 If you’re not there to help them along, they’re constantly at risk to leave and never come back.

-Your product analytics tool will just give you an idea of what customers do in your product.
+Your product analytics tool will just give you an idea of what customers do with your product.
 And that is not enough.
 It’s too big of a risk to settle for anything less than full dedication to your customers.